roastedcoder/AboutMe/README.md

 This app demonstrates the following views and techniques:

-* LinearLayout
++ LinearLayout
 + TextView
 + EditText
 + ImageView
 + ScrollView
 + Setting multiple click handlers programmatically
-+ Using data binding for views to improve perforkance and eliminate findViewById
++ Using data binding for views to improve performance and eliminate findViewById
++ Used DataBinding instead of findViewByID
+    + accessing views using DataBinding is more efficient.